Is Aquaphor Safe for Dogs? Dos and Don’ts

 3. Charcoal Activated

 In rare instances, the dog may be given activated charcoal to absorb and neutralize any leftover poisons or chemicals in the stomach.
-It may stop dangerous compounds from being absorbed any further.
+This may prevent dangerous compounds from being absorbed further.

 4. Infusion Therapy